aklump/drupal_web_package/README.txt

 * To view package information from Drupal visit: admin/reports/status
 * Read about using web_package.sh in the files contained with that package

+CACHE BUSTING:
+* You can use this module to generate cache-busting urls based on the package version.
+See web_package_cache_buster_url() for more info.

 --------------------------------------------------------
 CONTACT:
 In the Loft Studios